Sigil-Ebook/Sigil/docs/Building_on_older_Linux.md

 # <center>Building Sigil on Older Linux Systems</centers>

 If your system's software repositories provide Qt5.9.x or higher and Python 3.4.x or higher, you may be able to compile Sigil using entirely repo-provided dependencies.
-These systems will likely be Ubuntu 16.04 (and its derivitives: like Mint 18), or Arch Linux, or Debian Unstable.
+These systems will likely be Ubuntu 16.04 (and its derivatives: like Mint 18), or Arch Linux, or Debian Unstable.
 If your system qualifies, check out the [Building on Linux](./Building_on_Linux.md) documentation.

 Otherwise, continue on ...